 If you love shopping, then you will love Magazine Street!
 To say you can find anything when shopping here is an understatement.
 Amongst a charming display of antique homes, the stores on Magazine Street boasts a colorful mix of renovated warehouses and small boutiques selling anything from housewares, pottery, and antique furniture to books, art, music records, clothing, fine jewelry, and many other products.

 Looking to expand your wardrobe?
 If you like vintage, Funky Monkey and Century Girl Vintage are well worth a visit.
 If you dig a more modern style, Swap Boutique, Elle Boutique, and Monomin are all great options for women, while Vegas and Indochino offer both formal and casual attire for men.

 Rather than clothing, perhaps you’re looking to pick up some new home décor to freshen up your living space – Hazelnut and Home Malone are perfect spots to stop by and look for that special piece.
 Whatever you seek, there is a shop for you on Magazine Street in New Orleans.

 Dining on Magazine Street

 After a long day of shopping, you and your group will no doubt be hungry.
-Luckily for you, there is no shortage of great restaurants on Magazine Street serving up a wide variety of both local and international cuisine.
+Luckily for you, there is no shortage of New Orleans Magazine Street restaurants serving a wide variety of both local and international cuisine.
 If you’re looking for something quick and easy, or just simply desire a much-needed caffeine boost to get past that dreaded afternoon slump, stop into one of the many Magazine Street cafes such as Mojo Coffee House or DeVille Coffee House & Crêperie, where you can pick up a shot of espresso and a sweet pastry.

 Nightlife on Magazine Street